rkb53/alpr_id/Recognition/README.md

     --learning_rate=0.01
 ```
 This process may take several days, depending on your hardware setup.
-Note that by using different GPU, you need to pay attention at the maximum '--batch_size' the GPU can take.
+Note that by using different GPU, you need to pay attention at the maximum `--batch_size` the GPU can take.

  |GPU|Nets|Maximum batch size|
  |:---|:---|---:|